shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

 After configuring all the settings described in the section above, the system will orchestrate them together and automatically detect anomalies based on your inputted preferences.
 The goal is to get the best configuration that works for each metric, which can be achieved much easier through use of the new  **auto-tuning**  capability.

-### Tune the configuration for all series in current metric
+### Subtask 6 - Tune the configuration for all series in current metric

 This configuration will be applied to all the series in this metric, except for ones with a separate configuration.
 A metric level configuration is applied by default when data is onboarded, and is shown on the left panel.
 Users can directly edit metric level config on metric page.